 The Texas Tuition Promise Fund® (the "Plan") is an enterprise fund administered by the Texas Prepaid Higher Education Tuition Board (the "Board").
 The Board is the trustee of the assets which are held in trust by the Texas Comptroller of Public Accounts (the "Comptroller").
-The Board is comprised of seven members with the Comptroller of Public Accounts as the presiding officer of the Board.
+The Board is comprised of seven members with the Comptroller of Public Accounts serving as the presiding officer of the Board.
 Two Board members are appointed by the Governor and four members are appointed by the Lieutenant Governor, with two of the Lieutenant Governor's appointees recommended by the Speaker of the Texas House of Representatives.
 The Plan is a prepaid tuition plan that allows a person (including 501(c)(3) organizations and governmental entities) to purchase one or more Tuition Units that may be applied to the payment of a Beneficiary's undergraduate tuition and schoolwide required fees at an eligible educational institution, excluding medical and dental institutions.
-The Plan covers all or a portion of undergraduate tuition and schoolwide required fees at most Texas public college or university, depending on the school selected and the type of units.
-Tuition Units may also be converted to Transfer Value, as defined in the Plan Description, to help offset the costs of tuition and schoolwide required fees of attending eligible career schools, Texas private colleges and universities, out-of-state colleges or universities, or medical or dental institutions.
+The Plan covers all or a portion of undergraduate tuition and schoolwide required fees at Texas public colleges and universities, excluding medical and dental institutions, depending on the school selected and the type of units.
+Tuition Units may also be converted to Transfer Value, as defined in the Plan Description, to help offset the costs of tuition and schoolwide required fees of attending eligible career schools, Texas private colleges and universities, out-of-state colleges or universities, medical or dental institutions, and registered apprenticeship programs.
 The Plan is intended to meet the requirements of a qualified tuition program under Section 529 of the Internal Revenue Code of 1986 as amended ("Section 529").
-Orion Advisor Solutions, Inc ("Orion" or the "Plan Manager"), serves as Plan Manager, is responsible for the dav-today operation and marketing of the Plan.
+Orion Advisor Solutions, Inc. ("Orion" or the "Plan Manager"), serves as Plan Manager, and is responsible for the day-to-day operation and marketing of the Plan.